Shivaji Sondhi: Awards and honors

 In 2012, Sondhi shared the EPS Europhysics Prize with Steven T. Bramwell, Claudio Castelnovo, Santiago Grigera, Roderich Moessner, and Alan Tennant, for the prediction and experimental observation of magnetic monopoles in spin ice.

 Other activities

 Sondhi also directed a program on India and the World at the Center for International Security Studies at the Woodrow Wilson School of Princeton University.
 Previously, he co-founded and co-directed a program on Oil, Energy and the Middle East at Princeton.

+He was one of the signatories of the 2023 Statement on AI Risk open letter.